Dealing with disappointment is a fact of life.

 Instead, take a step back from the original issue and remind yourself, “What do I really want?”

-Once you know this, then you can ask, “What’s the solution to this?”
+Once you know the answer to key #1, then you can ask, “What’s the solution to this?”

 If you really want new challenges, then you can start looking for another job somewhere else.
 Not getting this particular job won’t seem so bad.
 It might not have provided the challenges you really wanted anyway.
 You still have lots of other options on how to get those challenges you crave.